Michelangelo367/SampSimu/README.md

 ======================================

-2 - Latin Hypercube Sampling
+2 - Latin Hypercube Sampling (LHS)

 In this sampling technique, in order to obtain <a href="https://www.codecogs.com/eqnedit.php?latex=n" target="_blank"><img src="https://latex.codecogs.com/svg.latex?n" title="n" /></a> observations, first each random variable should be stratified into <a href="https://www.codecogs.com/eqnedit.php?latex=n" target="_blank"><img src="https://latex.codecogs.com/svg.latex?n" title="n" /></a> intervals.
 Thereafter, a permutation of intervals should be generated for each random variable, and they all together represent <a href="https://www.codecogs.com/eqnedit.php?latex=n" target="_blank"><img src="https://latex.codecogs.com/svg.latex?n" title="n" /></a> hypercubes in the sample space, then a random observation can be taken from each hypercube randomely.